Kang9779/2019-kaggle-elo-top-11-solution/README.md

 After this, our best models scored around CV:3.639X LB:3.682

 #### MODELS
-We used different models for training: LightGBM / Catboost / Xgboost / H2oRF / H2oGBM.
+We used different models for training: LightGBM / Xgboost / H2oRF / H2oGBM,also we tried a couple of NN architectures.
-We tried a couple of NN architectures but it didn't work out for us (Check the last section)

 #### STACKING
 We stacked around 32 models using linear regression.
 Our models were well varied that it yielded a score of CV:3.630X LB :3.675